-The relevant provision regulating the EU Blue Card is Sec.
-19a of the Residence Act.
+The relevant provision regulating the EU Blue Card is sec.
+18b para.
+2 of the Residence Act.

 3.1.1 University degree

-This means they must either have graduated from a university in Germany or hold a recognised university degree or a university degree that is comparable with a degree obtained from a German university.
+This means the employee must either have graduated from a university in Germany or hold a recognised university degree or a university degree that is comparable with a degree obtained from a German university.

-Foreigners have to check if their university degree is accepted as a comparable degree.
+Employees have to check if their university degree is accepted as a comparable degree.
 The information whether their university degree is comparable with a German university degree is available in the database on the webpage of the “standing conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany” (see http://anabin.kmk.org/no_cache/filter/anerkennungs-und-beratungsstellen-in-deutschland.html).
-Due to a high number of verification requests, the verification of a foreigner’s university degree, which is not already listed in the database, takes a lot of time.
-In these cases it is recommended to apply for a statement of comparability for foreign higher education qualifications by the ZAB (Zentralstelle für ausländisches Bildungswesen) of the individual degree.
+Due to a high number of verification requests, the verification of a university degree, which is not already listed in the database, takes a lot of time.
+In these cases, it is recommended to apply for a statement of comparability for foreign higher education qualifications by the Foreign Education Service (Zentralstelle für ausländisches Bildungswesen) of the individual degree.
 During this procedure, it will be checked whether the individual degree in question is a recognized degree or if it is comparable with a German degree.

 3.1.2 Concrete offer of employment

-The issuance of an EU Blue Card to a respectively qualified foreign professional is subject to closing a German employment contract or a binding offer of employment with a specific mini-mum gross salary.
+The issuance of an EU Blue Card to a qualified foreign professional is subject to a German employment contract or a binding offer of employment with a specific minimum gross salary.

 3.1.3 Minimum income

-The minimum gross salary is aligned with the contribution assessment ceiling in the statutory pension insurance and therefore changes in line with any changes in the contribution assessment ceiling.
+The minimum gross salary changes each year.
 The valid minimum gross salary depends on the planned occupation.
-According to Sec.
-2 subsec.
-1 Nr.
-2 a) Employment Ordinance, the minimum income amounts 2/3 of the annual contribution assessment ceiling in the statutory pension insurance.
-For the year 2019 this amounts to EUR 53,600.00 (gross).
-In the case of shortage occupations, the reduced gross salary threshold is defined in Sec.
-2 subsec.
-2 Employment Ordinance.
-Accordingly, a salary amounting to at least the equivalent of 52% of the annual contribution assessment ceiling in the general pension insurance must be paid.
-For the year 2019 this amounts to EUR 41,808.00 (gross).
+According to sec.
+18b para 2 Residence Act, the minimum income amounts to 2/3 of the annual contribution assessment ceiling in the statutory pension insurance.
+For the year 2020 this amounts to EUR 55,200.00 annually (gross).
+In case of shortage occupations, the reduced gross salary threshold amounts to at least the equivalent of 52% of the annual contribution assessment ceiling in the statutory pension insurance.
+For 2020 this amounts to EUR 43,056.00 (gross).

 In general, approval of the International Placement Service (ZAV) as the competent authority of the Federal Employment Agency is required for an EU Blue Card, limited or permanent residence permit for the purpose of taking up employment.

-Nevertheless for the EU Blue Card, in some cases, the approval of the ZAV is not necessary.
-The consent requirement does not apply if the applicant earns the (higher) minimum income according to Sec.
-2 Employment Ordinance (see 1c).
+Nevertheless for the EU Blue Card, in some cases, the approval of the International Placement Service (ZAV) is not necessary.
+The consent requirement does not apply if the applicant earns the (higher) minimum income according to sec.
+18b para.
+2 Residence Act.
 Accordingly, for shortage occupations, the approval is required.